Adding Stains To Glazes and Slips

 ㅤ

 When using a stain as an underglaze you would need the addition of a flux.
 We have called it ‘underglaze frit’.
-We suggest a ratio a ratio 4 parts stain to 1 part flux.
+We suggest a ratio of 4 parts stain to 1 part flux.
 Using a medium called ‘Vitraglaze Mixing Medium - Pehatine’, it will give an opaque flat colour, if used with just water it will give a washed affect.
 Traditionally underglazes were painted onto bisqueware then overpainted with a shiny transparent glaze and then fired once more.
 It can be left without a glaze for a matt finish.

 Having tested the colours with the ‘Pehatine’, the painting experience was better than any other premade underglaze we have ever used.